apipesino99/apipesino99/README.md

 ## Contact me
 As I continue my journey in QA development, I am always on the lookout for collaborative projects and opportunities where I can contribute my skills and grow both personally and professionally.
 Let's connect and explore how we can create something amazing together!
 ## experience
-i have experience as manual QA
+I have experience as manual QA